dvdg6566/late-system/README.md

 Open the file "index.html" in browser.
 Turn on CORS.

-(For now) enter the servers folder and run "Server.py" with python3: _python3 Server.py_s
+(For now) enter the servers folder and run "Server.py" with python3: _python3 Server.pys_